Middle School Program

 Topics of Study

-6th Grade: The Human Body, Food Science, Ecosystems and the Watershed.
+6th Grade: The Human Body, Food Science, Ecosystems and the Watershed

-7th Grade: Earth in the Future - climate science and its impact.
+7th Grade: Earth in the Future - climate science and its impact

-Project-Based Learning
+Problem-Based Learning

-Our project-based curriculum guides and inspires students to think critically about issues that affect them and the world, while they collaborate with peers to find solutions.
+Our problem-based curriculum guides and inspires students to think critically about issues that affect them and the world, while they collaborate with peers to find solutions.
 It's all grounded in the United Nations Sustainable Development Goals, our blueprint to understand and engage with the issues that will impact our communities today and in the future.
 Middle School students work with teams of teachers as they wrestle with.

-2023-24 Themes
+2024-25 Themes

 Sixth Grade: Consumption and Fast Fashion.